By Hoai-An Truong

 Fortunately, you can look for a convection oven that has the ability to turn off the fan, so it behaves like a conventional oven.

 Bob's Red Mill: Convection Oven vs. Regular Oven

 Something else to consider: when a natural disaster strikes, such as another fire or if the Big One hits (the next big earthquake), electricity is restored more quickly than gas (which could take up to 2-3 weeks to repair).

-Scientists say we have until 2020 to make a huge shift to reduce and reverse climate change.
+Scientists say we have until 2030 to make a huge shift to reduce and reverse climate change.
+We probably have even less time than that.
 Vote with your wallet, make your voice heard at city council meetings, email city council.
 Choose a sustainable future.
 For all of us!

 It's Not Over for Standing Rock.
 Support Indigenous people on the frontline of fossil fuel resistance!